History of the Caribbean: Spanish Empire and Caribbean settlements

 During Columbus's first voyage of exploration in 1492, he made contact with the Lucayans, whom he called "Indians" (indios) in the Bahamas and the Taíno in Cuba and the northern coast of Hispaniola.
 Starting with his second voyage in 1493, Spaniards came to settle permanently in the region dubbed "The Indies".
 Spaniards saw evidence of gold deposits when seeing natives' gold personal ornaments enticing the Spanish search for wealth.
 Although Spain claimed the entire Caribbean and concluded the Treaty of Tordesillas (1494) with Portugal that divided the world between the two monarchies, Spaniards settled only the larger islands of Hispaniola (now the Dominican Republic) (1493), where they founded the permanent settlement of Santo Domingo.
-The Spanish later founded settlements on Martinica (1502); Puerto Rico (1508); Jamaica (1509); Cuba (1511); and Trinidad (1530), and the small 'pearl islands' of Cubagua and Margarita off the Venezuelan coast because of their valuable pearl beds, which were worked extensively between 1508 and 1530.
+The Spanish later founded settlements on Martinique (1502); Puerto Rico (1508); Jamaica (1509); Cuba (1511); and Trinidad (1530), and the small 'pearl islands' of Cubagua and Margarita off the Venezuelan coast because of their valuable pearl beds, which were worked extensively between 1508 and 1530.

 The Spanish settled permanently in the Caribbean, establishing as far as possible lives similar or better than what they had in Iberia.
 Unlike the Portuguese pattern of expansion that created a series of small trading posts or forts, Spaniards' expectation was to create Spanish-style cities with permanent residents.
 They expected to use forced labor of the indigenous population to make European settlement not only possible but also profitable.
 Spaniards required the natives produce food for European settlers, putting strain on agriculture that did not generally produce major surpluses.
 Spaniards took it as their right to force the indigenous to labor for them in enterprises often far from natives' home villages.
 The allocation of labor to individual Spanish settlers was via grants, called encomiendas; the holders of these grants, encomenderos set indigenous to search for deposits of gold and mine it.
 The most famous account of the abuses and exploitation was by Dominican friar Bartolomé de las Casas, who influenced the Spanish crown to create laws to end the abuses and to attempt to stem the precipitous plunge of the indigenous populations.
 To supplement and then replace the dwindling indigenous labor force, the Spanish transported enslaved Africans to the Caribbean to work on plantations cultivating cane sugar, a high-value export product.